Vascular dementia

 Cardiovascular function tests

-In addition, blood and blood pressure tests are performed to detect high-risk conditions such as high blood pressure, diabetes mellitus and high cholesterol.
 A long-term electrocardiogram (ECG) is also used to detect issues such as atrial fibrillation.
-An ultrasound examination of the heart (echocardiography) can indicate problems with the heart valves or muscle.
+An ultrasound scan of the heart (echocardiography) can indicate problems with the heart valves or muscle.

 How is vascular dementia treated?

-As vascular dementia is caused by circulatory disorders, it is particularly important to treat underlying high-risk conditions.
+As vascular dementia is caused by circulatory disorders, it is particularly important to treat existing high-risk conditions.
 This reduces the risk of even more brain tissue dying.

 Treating high-risk conditions